Elisa Sednaoui: Italy

 Funtasia works with public schools in the cities of Bra, Savigliano, Torino.
 In collaboration with the Public Schools Board of education, Funtasia provides courses to develop essential life skills with a focus on authentic expression and self-confidence, interior and exterior wellness, connections and empathy with others.

-In partnership with Caffè Vergnano, Funtasia developed an Educational program focused around Entrepreneurship and gender inclusion for two highschool classes (about 50 youth) plus 500 online beneficiaries.
-An experiential journey combining strengthening of essential life skills, with the opportunity to reflect on the theme of personal realization, diving into pre-assumptions, prejudices and gender gaps.
+In partnership with Caffè Vergnano, Funtasia developed an Educational program on entrepreneurship and gender inclusion for two high school classes, involving about 50 students, with an additional 500 online participants.
+The program included activities focused on life skills, personal development, gender assumptions, bias, and gender gaps.

 The organization has been working with SAVE THE CHILDREN Italy since 2016 to build capacity of Save the Children educators working in Punti Luce centers across Italy, in Napoli, Roma Ostia, Roma Torre Maura, Roma Ponte di Nona Udine, Genova, Milano Giambellino, Prato, Bari, Torino, Palermo Zen, Palermo Zisa, Sassari (Italy).
 The most recent project they collaborated on was called “Equip today to thrive tomorrow “ (ET3) and financed by Accenture Foundation, in collaboration with Save the Children USA.
 The project is carried out in Italy and simultaneously in 5 other countries around the world and over the 3 years will reach approximately 44,000 beneficiaries, including children and youth and 3,000 parents, teachers, facilitators and educators.
 ET3's main objective is to develop the human and digital skills of children (aged 8 to 14) with a high level of awareness of their needs with a focus on growth mindset and creativity in a perspective of gender inclusion.

 Since 2015, Elisa is also a high profile supporter of UNHCR, with a first visit in Lebanon in 2016 and follow up visits to a Syrian refugee family legally relocated in Italy.
 She has also visited a refugee center located in Xalapa, Mexico in 2020.